Mary Louise Day: Investigation

 The morning after Mary went missing, Charlotte told William she saw "Satan" in his eyes the night before and likened it to him being “possessed by a demon.”
 When asked if he could have killed Mary, he denied it.
-He was then asked if the demon inside of him could have killed her and he responded in the affirmative.
+He was then asked if the demon inside of him could have killed her, and he responded in the affirmative.
 Kathy told investigators that shortly after Mary went missing, William told the children to not go in a specific corner of the home’s backyard.
 Investigators brought her back to the old home in 2003 and she directed them to the corner.
 Cadaver dogs were brought in and they detected the scent of human remains in the area.
 When police dug there, they uncovered a small child's shoe.
 The shoe appeared to be a tennis shoe, and Kathy said they often wore that type of footwear as children.
 Investigators believed they had enough evidence to build a credible homicide case and began to compile one against Charlotte and William Houle.

+In 2008, cadaver dogs that had been working on an unrelated matter alerted near a second home where the Houles had lived at the Army base in Fort Ord — the house they had moved to shortly after Mary disappeared.